skorkovic-pd/dotnet-workademy-exercises/README.md

 Classname: **SuperElementOfArray**

 ### 13. [18.november]
-Write a method that receives a integer and returns true if integer is ugly number.
+Write a method that receives an integer and returns true if integer is ugly number.
 Ugly number is positive integer whose factors are limited to 2, 3 and 5.

 *Example*:
 *Input*: 6; *Output*: true (2, 3)